 In 2013, Turkington returned to the BTCC and immediately became one of the title contenders.
 He scored five wins in his returning season eBay Motors, driving a BMW 125i M Sport.
 Driving the same car for the same team, Colin won his second BTCC title in 2014.
 This was probably the best season in his career so far as he clinched eight wins that year, managing to win both rounds at Oulton Park, Croft and Rockingham.

 After winning the title, Turkington left the team and joined Team BMR to drive alongside another two-time champion Jason Plato.
 The first year with the new team was solid and he scored four wins finishing 4th overall.
 In 2016, Team BMR switched to Subaru Levorg GT car and Turkington was one of the title contenders until the last round.
 He won five races and finished fourth in the points.

-Rejoining West Surrey Racing in 2017
+Rejoining West Surrey Racing for third BTCC title

 In 2017, Colin rejoined West Surrey Racing to drive the #4 BMW 125i M Sport, with Rob Collard as a teammate.
 They won Manufacturers' championship title.
 In drivers' classification, Turkington finished second after he won four races.